 Both the A6000 and the GX7 have been discontinued, but can regularly be found used on eBay.
 The GX7 was replaced by the Panasonic GX85, while the A6000 was followed by the Sony A6300.

 Review summary: Sony A6000 vs Panasonic GX7

-So how do things add up?
-Is there a clear favorite between the Sony A6000 and the Panasonic GX7?
+So what is the bottom line?
+Is the Sony A6000 better than the Panasonic GX7 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 15.8MP) with a 26% higher linear resolution.

 - Better image quality: Scores substantially higher (12 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.5 bits more color depth).